bendevera/book-recommender-api/README.md

 ## routes
 - GET /api/
+root route with constant response.

+- GET /api/books
+route to get all books in the database.

+- GET /api/books/< id >
+route to get an individual book by id.

 - POST /api/recommend/
+route to get book recommendations.

+JSON params:
   - book_id - int - "reference" book that is used to generate recommendations
   - type - string - nearest/matrix/popularity - method used to generate recommendations